kingcons/cljs-6502/README.md

 ```
 git clone git://github.com/redline6561/cljs-6502/;
-cd cljs-6502;
-lein cljsbuild once && lein ring server 8080
+cd cljs-6502 && lein repl
 ```

-Then visit `localhost:8080/test.html` in your browser and in a new terminal run `lein trampoline cljsbuild repl-listen`.
+Once the repl is running, connect to it with your client of choice and run `(cemerick.piggieback/cljs-repl)`.

 ## Usage